 - Technique: Set up HAProxy (

-) for load balancing. - Example: One DB server crashed—replica (
+frontend http bind *:80) for load balancing. - Example: One DB server crashed—replica (

-mysql> SHOW SLAVE STATUS
+mysql> SHOW SLAVE STATUS) saved the day.

 18. Comply with Relevant Regulations